prittt/YACCLAB/README.md

   eight_connectivity_memory:   true
 ```

-- <i>tests_number</i>: dictionary which sets the number of runs for each test available.
+- <i>tests_number</i> - dictionary which sets the number of runs for each test available:
 ```yaml
 tests_number:
   average:            10